 - Bots Native Android SDK – The Bots Native Android SDK contains native Android libraries that you can integrate with native Android mobile applications.
 The SDK is available in our Github repository at https://github.com/Koredotcom/android-kore-sdk

-To get started with Kore.ai Bot SDKs, you must have an application to embed the SDK into, host a JWT generation web service, and register your app in Bot Builder.
+To get started with Kore.ai Bot SDKs, you must have an application to embed the SDK into, host a JWT generation web service, and register your app in the XO Platform.
 For more information, see SDK Security.

-You can also try out our tutorial using a Kore.ai sample bot, a test application, and configuring your local host server for JWT generation.
+You can also try out our tutorial using a Kore.ai sample assistant, a test application, and configuring your local host server for JWT generation.
 For more information, see the Kore.ai Web SDK Tutorial.

-The BotKit SDK enables you to define precise control of your bot interaction.
+The BotKit SDK enables you to define precise control of your assistant’s interactions.

-For example, if you have a bot used to book a taxi, it may take some time after a user request and available taxis can be displayed.
-Using an asynchronous call, while the user is waiting for a bot response, you can display a message such as Looking for your taxi.
-The asynchronous response request enables the Bots Platform to process other requests and will post the response to the user when it becomes available.
+For example, if you have an assistant used to book a flgiht, it may take some time after a user request and available taxis can be displayed.
+Using an asynchronous call, while the user is waiting for a response, you can display a message such as Looking for your flight.
+The asynchronous response request enables the XO Platform to process other requests and will post the response to the user when it becomes available.
 There are a variety of BotKit SDK events you can capture, and control the bot using functions.

 To learn more about the BotKit SDK, see Using the BotKit SDK.

-With the platform ver7.2 release, Widget SDK has also been included in the BotKit SDK.
+With v.
+7.2 of the Platform, the Widget SDK has also been included in the BotKit SDK.
 To learn more about the Widget SDK, see Using the Widget SDK.